Basel-Abouelnour/DEPI-Hospital-Network-Design-G5/README.md

 The network is implemented using **Cisco Packet Tracer**, incorporating a wide range of **CCNA** concepts and some **CCNP ENCOR** advanced protocols.

+---

+## About the Project

+This project was developed as part of the **DEPI Technical Program** for the Cisco Network Administration track.
+It reflects the knowledge gained in:
+- **CCNA**: Comprehensive study of foundational networking protocols and configurations.
+- **CCNP ENCOR**: Advanced enterprise networking techniques.

+---

 ## Overview

 This repository contains the hospital's network design aimed at ensuring **high availability**, **scalability**, and **fault tolerance**.
 The design includes redundant devices and configurations, meeting the critical demands of a hospital environment.